aplbrain/tamarind/README.md

 ## Legal

 Licensed under Apache 2.0.
-Reach out to opensource@fitmango.com with questions.

-> Copyright 2021 FitMango.
+> Copyright 2024 Johns Hopkins University Applied Physics Laboratory
 >
 > Licensed under the Apache License, Version 2.0 (the "License");
 > you may not use this codebase except in compliance with the License.